dineshchauhan7711/mongodb-demo/README.md

   - Get All Posts: Fetch all posts in the system.
   - Delete Post: Remove a post by its unique identifier.

+- Chat Feature:
+  - Send Message: Allows users to send messages to each other.
+  - Get User Chats: Retrieves chat history for a specific user.

 ## Prerequisites

 - Node.js
 - MongoDB
 - TypeScript
+- WebSocket

 ## Installation